echolevel/logue-sdk/platform/nts-3_kaoss/echolevel-loopitch/README.md

 # echolevel-loopitch
  Pitch adjustable looper effect for Korg NTS-3 Kaoss Pad

+## Build
+Set up Docker environment as detailed in logue-sdk docs.
+From logue-sdk env command line, run

+`build -f nts-3_kaoss/echolevel-loopitch`

+to force a clean then build __echolevel_loopitch.nts3unit__.

 ## Install

 Connect to the NTS-3 Kaoss Pad via USB and the Korg Kontrol Editor.
-Go to Generic FX then drag and drop `echolevel_loopitch.nts3unit` onto a slot.
+Go to Generic FX then drag and drop __echolevel_loopitch.nts3unit__ onto a slot.
 Now you can select it as one of the 4 effects in a Program.

 ## Use